bioinfo-ut/AluMine/README.md

 * Alu elements with >10% calls with unexpected ploidy were removed.
 * Alu elements with Hardy-Weinberg Equilibrium P-value<1.5E-6 were removed.

-These steps are performed separately, their description can be seen in file pipeline_filtering.txt.
+These steps are performed separately, their description can be seen in file filter_gt.pl.
 ```
 cd ~/AluMine/discovery_merging_and_filtering
 more pipeline_merging_and_filtering.sh